Assambra/Free-MMORPG/README.md

 ## Needed Unity packages from the Unity Asset Store
 ### MapMagic 2
-Go to the Unity asset store and buy the free asset <a href="https://assetstore.unity.com/packages/tools/terrain/mapmagic-2-165180"> MapMagic2<a/> after that in the Unity Editor open the Package Manager Window -> PackageManager (Select Packages: My Assets) download and import MapMagic2 to the project.
+Go to the Unity asset store and buy the free asset <a href="https://assetstore.unity.com/packages/tools/terrain/mapmagic-2-165180"> MapMagic2<a/> after that open both projects (Free-Client and Free-Server) in the Unity Editor open the Package Manager Window -> PackageManager (Select Packages: My Assets) download and import MapMagic2 into both projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>